 Details: Viruses, Spyware and Malware can be installed on your computer without your knowledge whilst browsing the internet - you may be infected!

 Action Required: Install the repair tool to protect and clean your system of harmful files by clicking "Secure Now" as soon as possible!

 Ignore Secure Now

 It is important that internet users know that their web browsers cannot detect viruses, spyware or malware threats.
-Therefore, if they are browsing the internet and a web browser pop-up message appears, claiming that their computers are at risk of getting infected with viruses, spyware or malware, and asks them to install software from an untrustworthy websites in order to fix the problem, they should ignore the message.
-Some of the deceptive pop-up messages will deceitfully state that viruses, spyware and other malware were detected on the internet users’ computers.
+Therefore, if they are browsing the internet and a web browser pop-up message appears, claiming that their computers are at risk of getting infected with viruses, spyware or malware, and asks them to install software from untrustworthy websites in order to fix the problem, they should ignore the message.
+Some of the deceptive pop-up messages will deceitfully state that viruses, spyware, and other malware were detected on the internet users’ computers.

 Internet users using Microsoft Windows, who have already installed “PCKeeper” may remove it by, uninstalling the software called “FreeFixer,” “PCKeeper Live” or “PCKeeper Antivirus” using the “Add/Remove Program” or “Uninstall a program” in the Control Panel.
 And, they should click here to use a program called AdwCleaner to remove any malware that was installed as a result of installing “PCKeeper Live.”

 For MAC users, they may click here for instructions on how to remove MacKeeper.